python/cpython/Doc/reference/lexical_analysis.rst

    >>> f"{line = }"
    'line = "The mill\'s closed"'
    >>> f"{line = :20}"
-   "line = "The mill's closed   "
+   "line = The mill's closed   "
    >>> f"{line = !r:20}"
-   'line = "The mill\s closed" '
+   'line = "The mill\'s closed" '

 See also :pep:`498` for the proposal that added formatted string literals, and :meth:`str.format`, which uses a related format string mechanism.